etherscan-io/bitshares.foundation/_workers/2020-03-bitshares-ui.md

 **Remark on Prioritization**

-There are many opinions across the BitShares community about what is most important.
+1. There are many opinions across the BitShares community about what is most important.
 These opinions vary due to the broad range of individual capabilities.
 Some users want to see new features developed as soon as possible while others would like to see a refined user interface with reliable, less ambiguous controls and helpful documentation.

+2. Engagement towards the chinese community will be strengthened and feedback collected.

-The feedback from the community and BTS holders will be heard and accounted for reasonably in the chronological order of the roadmap.
+3. Release planning will happen before the development.
+The feedback from the community and BTS holders will be heard and accounted for reasonably in the chronological order of the roadmap and releases.

-In particular, engagement towards the chinese community will be strengthened and feedback collected.

 ## **Team**